couchbase/query/docs/n1ql-select.md

 Arithemetic terms allow for performing basic arithmetic within an expression.
 The standard addition, subtraction, multiplication, division, and modulo operators are supported.
-DIV performs integer (instead of floating-point) division.
 Additionally, a negation operator will change the sign of the expression.

 These arithmetic operators only operate on numeric values.
 If either operand is not numeric it will evaluate to NULL.